SeldonIO/seldonio.github.com/movie-recommender-demo.md

    "type_name": "movie"}]}
   {% endhighlight %}

 The csv file for items contains all the above attributes plus "id" and "name".
-These two optional attributes are special in that they don't need to be defined in the json and will be used to populate the items table in the Seldon db.
+These two attributes are special in that they don't need to be defined in the json and will be used to populate the items table in the Seldon db.
 The first line from the items csv file created is shown below:

   {% highlight bash %}
 id,name,title,img_url,top_tags,movielens_tags_full,actors,directors